-Class Announcements: Class announcements, homework solutions and corrections will be found on e-learning that is available on the UTD home page.
+Class Announcements: Class announcements, videos, homework solutions and corrections will be found on e-learning that is available on the UTD home page.
 Your UTD user NET_ID and password will give you access to this.
-You are expected to check this site twice a week.
+You are expected to check this site regularly.